Loading Racing Stats...

 More Fantasy News

-Bowyer struggled and finished 26th in the AAA Texas 500 at Texas Motor Speedway Sunday afternoon.
+Bowyer finished second in the O'Reilly Auto Parts 500 at Texas Motor Speedway Sunday afternoon.

-Bowyer crashed and finished 35th in the Gander Outdoors 400 at Dover International Speedway Sunday afternoon.
+Bowyer suffered an engine failure and finished 38th in the Auto Club 400 at Auto Club Speedway Sunday afternoon.